elsewhencode/project-guidelines/README-ir.md

   git checkout develop
   git pull
   ```
-  _Why:_
+  _چرا:_
   > This will give you a chance to deal with conflicts on your machine while rebasing (later) rather than creating a Pull Request that contains conflicts.
 - Update your feature branch with latest changes from develop by interactive rebase.
   ```sh
   git checkout <branchname>
   git rebase -i --autosquash develop
   ```
-  _Why:_
+  _چرا:_
   > You can use --autosquash to squash all your commits to a single commit.
-Nobody wants many commits for a single feature in develop branch. [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)
+Nobody wants many commits for a single feature in develop branch. [توضیحات بیشتر ...](https://robots.thoughtbot.com/autosquashing-git-commits)
 - If you don’t have conflicts, skip this step.
 If you have conflicts, [resolve them](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) and continue rebase.
   ```sh
   git add <file1> <file2> ...